jfrog/jfrog-azure-devops-extension/overview.md

 ## Pushing and pulling docker images
 The **JFrog Docker** task allows pushing and pulling docker images to and from Artifactory.
 The task can also be configured to capture build-info for the build.
 The captured build-info can be later published to Artifactory using the **JFrog Publish Build-Info** task.
+(The minimum supported Artifactory version for the docker Pull/Push tasks is 7.33.3)

 ![Docker](images/marketplace/docker-pull.png)